nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_pathology_guidance.md

 For this version of the specification the scope of pathology is considered to be making available any pathology results contained in GP systems that have been received from the lab by an EDIFact message.

-As such there are a number of items that are not currently in scope for the pathology area of this version of GP Connect.
+As such there are a number of items that are not currently in scope.
 These are as follows,

 * pathology results that have been entered in a GP system using a code as an individual item.
 These may have a value and other qualifiers associated with them.
 * test results that are received as documents or images
 * making available any test requests
 * providing the original test report document as it was provided the practice

+These may be addressed in future versions or within different areas of GP Connect e.g. manually entered results will be dealt with when we curate the uncategorised data in GP systems contained in the journal or care history areas.

 ## Use of lagnguage to describe pathology reports